An Ultimate Guide to the Different Guarantees

 While not always formalized, this assurance comes in high-value projects.
 A party promises to secure or inject needed funds during execution.

-Although not legally binding, this letter confirms the intent to fulfill contract obligations.
+Although a Letter of comfort is not legally binding security mean, but this letter confirms the intent to fulfill contract obligations.
 Parent companies often issue it.

 Conclusion